FV//FRANCHISEVALIDATE

 110 net outlet decline in 2025 (18% system contraction); 121 terminations in 2025 represents high turnover.

-Franchisor's framing: No financial performance representations disclosed.
-Franchisor explicitly states it does not ma…
+The franchisor's framing: No financial performance representations disclosed.
+Franchisor explicitly states it does n… We reconstruct what an owner actually keeps, from their own FDD.

 The FDD lists a total initial investment of about $111,475–$443,725, including a $7,000 initial franchise fee.